 We empower students to discern their legal path right from the start of their legal education, from a first-year elective that explores an area of possible legal interest to a wide range of simulation programs and externships that guide students in finding their legal voice.

-On-campus clinics offer curriculum-based, real-world client experience through direct client service in a range of settings.
+On-campus clinics offer curriculum-based, real-world client experience through direct client service in a range of settings under the direct supervision of law school faculty and experienced attorneys.

 The David J. Bederman Emory Law School Supreme Court Advocacy Program (ELSSCAP) produces persuasive petitions for certiorari and amicus briefs for the Supreme Court of the United States—eleven briefs to the Court as of 2013.